eisental/RedstoneChips/howto.md

 Plugin commands
 ----------------
-- `/rc-list` - Prints a list of active chips including their id numbers and locations.
+- `/rclist` - Prints a list of active chips including their id numbers and locations.
-- `/rc-classes` - Prints a list of installed circuit classes.
+- `/rcclasses` - Prints a list of installed circuit classes.
-- `/rc-prefs` - Allows to see and change the plugin's preferences.
+- `/rcprefs` - Allows to see and change the plugin's preferences.
 Use the command with no arguments to list all preferences values.
-      To change a specific value use `/rc-prefs <pref key> <new value>`.
+      To change a specific value use `/rcprefs <pref key> <new value>`.
-- `/rc-debug` - Registers the executing player to receive debug messages from a chip.
-Use by either pointing towards the circuit you wish to debug or by using `/rc-debug <chip id>` if you have admin priviliges.
-To stop receiving debug messages from the chip use the same command again or use `/rc-debug off` or `/rc-debug <chip id>` off.
-To stop receiving debug messages from all circuits use `/rc-debug alloff`.
+- `/rcdebug` - Registers the executing player to receive debug messages from a chip.
+Use by either pointing towards the circuit you wish to debug or by using `/rcdebug <chip id>` if you have admin priviliges.
+To stop receiving debug messages from the chip use the same command again or use `/rcdebug off` or `/rcdebug <chip id>` off.
+To stop receiving debug messages from all circuits use `/rcdebug alloff`.
-- `/rc-pin` - Prints information about a chip pin - it's pin number, type and current state.
+- `/rcpin` - Prints information about a chip pin - it's pin number, type and current state.
 Point towards an output lever or input redstone source to use.
+- `/rcactivate` - Activates a circuit.
+Point at the circuit sign and execute the command.
+To activate a circuit built with other input, output and interface block types than set in the preferences use `/rcactivate <inputBlockType> <outputBlockType> <interfaceBlockType>`.
-- `/rc-destroy` - Destroys a circuit and turns all of its blocks into air.
+- `/rcdestroy` - Destroys a circuit and turns all of its blocks into air.
 Point at a block of the circuit you wish to destroy and enter the command.
 This command is disabled by default.
-To enable it use `/rc-prefs enableDestroyCommand true`.
+To enable it use `/rcprefs enableDestroyCommand true`.
-- `/rc-break` - Deactivates a circuit without removing its blocks.
+- `/rcbreak` - Deactivates a circuit without removing its blocks.
 Point at a block of the circuit or enter the chip's id number as an argument if you have admin priviliges.
-- `/rc-type` - Used for sending text or numbers to supporting circuits.
+- `/rctype` - Used for sending text or numbers to supporting circuits.
 Check the relevant circuit documentation for more information.
-- `/rc-reset` - Reactivates a circuit, applying any changes made to the sign with sign edit commands.
+- `/rcreset` - Reactivates a circuit, applying any changes made to the sign with sign edit commands.
 Use by pointing towards the circuit or by using the chip's id number as an argument if you have admin priviliges.
+- `/rcfixioblocks` - Updates all input, output, and interface blocks of a circuit to match the currently used block types.
+- `/rcarg` - Replaces an argument of an active circuit or adds a new argument and resets the circuit to use the new value.
+Use by pointing at the circuit you want to edit and running `/rcarg <arg number> <arg value>`. `[arg number]` is the argument number you want to change, starting with argument no. 1.
+To add a new argument use `/rcarg add <arg value>`.
+To remove an argument use `/rcarg clear <arg number>`.
+- `/rcsel` -  command for mass editing circuits within a selection cuboid.
+To define a selection type `/rcsel` and right-click on two opposite corners of your cuboid.
+Once it's defined you can execute any of the following commands.
+       - `/rcsel activate` - Activate any circuits whose sign is inside the region.
+       - `/rcsel activate <input type> <output type> <interface block type>` - Activate any circuits whose sign is inside the cuboid using these block types for detecting i/o blocks.
+Once the circuit is activated the i/o blocks are replaced to the currently used types.
+       - `/rcsel fixioblocks` - Update the i/o blocks of any activated circuit in the cuboid to use the currently used i/o block types.
+       - `/rcsel break` - Deactivate every active circuit in the cuboid.
+       - `/rcsel destroy` - Deactivates and removes blocks of every active circuit in the cuboid.
+       - `/rcsel reset` - Reset every active circuit in the cuboid.
-- `/rc-channels` - Prints a list of currently used wireless broadcast channels.
-Use `/rc-channels <channel name>` to get more info about a specific channel.
+- `/rcchannels` - Prints a list of currently used wireless broadcast channels.
+Use `/rcchannels <channel name>` to get more info about a specific channel.
-- `/rc-info` - Prints a lot of useful information about a chip.
+- `/rcinfo` - Prints a lot of useful information about a chip.
 Point at a block of the chip you wish to get info about or use the chip's id number as an argument.
-- `/rc-help` - Prints a list or description of all RedstoneChips commands.
-Use `/rc-help <command name>` to get help about a specific command.
+- `/rchelp` - Prints a list or description of all RedstoneChips commands.
+Use `/rchelp <command name>` to get help about a specific command.
-- `/rc-save` - Saves all circuit data to file.
+- `/rcsave` - Saves all circuit data to file.
 Should not be used unless there's a problem with the automatic data save.
 Can only be used by ops.
-- `/rc-load` - Reloads circuit data from file.
+- `/rcload` - Reloads circuit data from file.
 Will reset any changes since last save.
 Can only be used by ops.

 Chip detection scanning rules (for the advanced RC user...)
 ------------------------------
-To be able to understand the pin numbering of more complex structures you need to understand how the plugin detects and scans the structure once you right-click the circuit sign.
-It scans the circuit block by block starting at the sign.
-The pins are numbered as the circuit structure is scanned, therefore when the structure is a straight line the counting starts at the sign and onwards.
+To be able to guess the pin numbering of more complex structures you need to understand how the plugin detects and scans the structure once you activate it by clicking on the sign.
+It scans the circuit block by block starting at the sign block itself.
+The pins are numbered as the circuit structure is scanned, therefore when the structure is a straight line the count starts at the sign and onwards.
 When more than one dimension is used the plugin will scan according to the following rules:
 1. The sign block is added to the structure and then the plugin moves to the chip block the sign is attached to.
 2. It will try to find input, output or interface blocks at any of the other sides of the chip block and above or below.
 The important part is the order in which different sides are scanned.
 First, it will look to the right (relative to the current scan direction), next it will look to the left.
 After that it will look at the next block in the original direction and finally it will look back, opposite to the scan direction.
 Finally it checks the block above and below.
 If going backwards seem like a waste of time see the next point.
 3. Now the plugin will go to the next chip block.
 The scan order is